Spiritual Christianity: Molokans

 The Molokane are a sect that has been compared to the Radical Reformation, to the Quakers, and often confused with other Spiritual Christian faiths from Russia.
 They have a Protestant-like view of the authority of scripture, however interpreting the bible allegorically or "spiritually", they see the sacraments "spiritually", reject the use of icons, images of the cross and Church hierarchy along with venerating the saints.
 Molokane believe each has their own inner light, therefore do not need someone to "jump in the spirit" for them.
 In Russia, they advocated for pacifism, held home meetings, did not drink or smoke, opposed contraception and some modern technology.
 Many Molokans follow the Old Testament food laws, refusing to eat pork, shellfish or unclean foods.
 They were named for consuming dairy products (moloko: Russian for "milk") during most Orthodox fasting days.
 About 40,000 continue the faith in Russia, and one meeting hall continues to meet on Potrero Hill, San Francisco, since 1928.
+No congregations of Molokane exist in Southern California, as is often falsely claimed.